MassTransit/MassTransit/docs/understand/under-the-hood.md

 		2. Set `AutoDelete=true` in the endpoint configuration.
 This causes the queue to be removed when your application stops.

-* How are Retrys handled?
+* How are Retries handled?
     * This is handled by [middleware](middleware.md).
 Each endpoint has a [retry policy](retry.md).